alex-petrenko/sample-factory/docs/environment-integrations/atari.md

 ### Running Experiments

 Run Atari experiments with the scripts in `sf_examples.atari_examples`.

-The default parameters have been chosen to match CleanRL's results in the report below.
+The default parameters have been chosen to match CleanRL's configuration (see reports below) and are not tuned for throughput.
+TODO: provide parameters that result in faster training.

 To train a model in the `BreakoutNoFrameskip-v4` enviornment: